Rebuilding compliance to unblock merchant activation

 Compliance process was broken on both sides

 On the merchant side, TFN submissions failed frequently.
 Nearly 1,000 resubmissions over six months created 330+ hours of manual compliance work.
-Merchants rarely understood why they failed or what to fix.

 Design thinking